campisano/terraform_oci_module/README.md

 * Install [Make](https://www.gnu.org/software/make/).
 This tool is used to run predefined Terraform commands.

-* Choose a O.S. image to use for your Virtual Machines.
+* Choose a O.S. image to use for your VPSs.
 A list is available [here](https://docs.oracle.com/en-us/iaas/images/).
 In this example we will use Canonical-Ubuntu-20.04-Minimal-2021.05.17-0.